jasjeetsuri/B2C-IEF-Custom-Policies/LocalAccounts - Seamless account migration/README.md

 }
 ```

 For a failed authentication against the legacy Identity Provider, the REST API should return a non HTTP 200 response code with a friendly error message.
+This is demonstrated in the `AADtoB2CUserMigration` sample folder.

 The migrationRequired key-value pair is used to write the new value into the `extension_requiresMigration` attribute when the legacy Identity Provider authentication is successful as part of the `AAD-WritePasswordAndFlipMigratedFlag` Technical Profile.
 This will unmark the account for migration at subsequent logons since it will return 'false'.